 First-time visitors marvel at the houses, former summer-only cottages, that stand elbow-to-elbow on the sandy path, accessible only foot and bicycle.
 They also marvel at the vistas of downtown Manhattan and Brooklyn that are easily seen on clear days.
 The Breezy Point 9/11 Memorial honors the 29 Breezy Point community members who perished on 9/11.

 Breezy is a private community.
 The Breezy Point Cooperative runs the community, and all residents pay for maintenance, security, and other costs.
 Residents own their homes and shares in the co-op, but the co-op owns the whole 500-acre neighborhood.
 Also part of the co-op are the communities of Roxbury and Rockaway Point.

 The co-op employs a private security force and restricts access to owners, residents, and guests.
 Parking is severely restricted and you risk getting towed without the proper permit.
 There are three volunteer fire departments in Breezy.

 Drivers can connect to the Belt Parkway by crossing the Marine Parkway Bridge.
 The closest subway is the terminus of the A subway at Beach 116 Street in Rockaway Park.
 During the summer months, a ferry boat runs from Manhattan to nearby Jacob Riis Park Beach.

-Whale and Dolphin Watching View these majestic mammals in their habitat aboard a cruise on the American Princess, which leaves from Breezy Point for more information, visit American Princess Cruises.
+- Whale and Dolphin Watching.
+View these majestic mammals in their habitat aboard a cruise on the American Princess, which leaves from Breezy Point.